 Hormonal changes can affect your skin.

-Your skin craves nutrients.
+Your skin craves nutrients

 We get nutrients by eating and drinking healthy foods and taking those most basic vitamins and mineral supplements.
-Spices are also a rich source of nutrients and can help aid in overall skin health.
+Spices are also a rich source of nutrients and can help overall skin health.
 Sometimes it feels like our skin is craving a burger and fries, but keep those fat-rich foods to a minimum.
 Too many fatty foods can lead to all kinds of skin problems and aid in craving more fatty foods.
 Breaking down what your skin needs to be healthy can vary from person to person.
 Finding what your skin is craving is a journey worth discovering.
 It's not about the perfect diet.
-But, if you want to improve your skin condition or keep your skin youthful long term, then eating and drinking vitamin-rich food and spices is a must.
-(Spice doesn't mean spicy, but it can be).
+But, if you want to improve your skin condition or keep your skin youthful long term, then eating and drinking vitamin-rich food and spices is a must (Spice doesn't mean spicy, but it can be).
 Adding one more piece of fruit or veggie or adding some spice to your food every day will lead you to better skin health.

-Your skin craves the light.
+Your skin craves natural light

-You need natural light to absorb that valuable vitamin D. You can get natural light safely by putting on sunscreen, wearing protective clothing, sunglasses, a sun hat, or a visor.
+You need natural light to absorb that valuable vitamin D. You can safely get natural light by putting on sunscreen, wearing protective clothing, sunglasses, a sun hat, or a visor.
 The extra protection for your skin and your eyes is a must-have.
 Always keep in mind the skin around your eyes is the most delicate skin on your face.
-Protecting your skin is important since too much sun is damaging your skin and will age faster than anything else.
+Protecting your skin is important since too much sun damages your skin and will age your skin faster than anything else.
 The worst contributing factors for unhealthy lackluster skin are too much sun, sun damage, smoking, alcohol, pollution/free radicals, harmful stress, and an inadequate nutrient-rich diet.
 Your skin is craving water, nutrients, and light, along with some good sleep, of course.
 Take the journey to discover how you can improve your skin health and love the skin you are in.

 Read more on how water can affect your skin. https://www.beautyswholehealth.com/post/hydrate-your-body-hydrate-your-skin